leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 ```

-If complexity is false, Function #1 will perform doMoreWorkOnObject(), while Function #2 will simply return out of the statement.
+As you can see, if complexity is false, Function #1 will perform doMoreWorkOnObject(), while Function #2 will simply return out of the statement.
 Ideally, doMoreWorkOnObject() should not be inside, but should be in the calling function.
 So to use guard clauses, you would have to decompose large functions into smaller ones.

 Which brings us to another simple and familiar technique...